DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 In this lab, I learned how to automate Azure resource deployments using Azure Resource Manager (ARM) templates and Bicep templates.
 I explored different ways to deploy templates through the Azure portal, Cloud Shell with PowerShell, and the Azure CLI.

 ## Overview
-The lab focused on deploying managed disks in Azure, and I covered:
+The lab focused on deploying managed disks in Azure.
+I covered:
 - Creating and exporting ARM templates
 - Editing templates and redeploying resources
 - Using Azure Cloud Shell with PowerShell and Bash